Cephelo/backpacktf-notifier/README.md

 # backpacktf-notifier
 Greetings!
 Welcome to **backpacktf-notifier**, a discord bot that pings you when you have a new backpack.tf notification.
-The bot will automatically check for unread notifications every 30 secondsby default!
+The bot will automatically check for unread notifications every 30 seconds by default!

-### Current Version: 1.1
+### Current Version: 1.1.1

 # Setup
 First of all, you'll need to make your own discord application.
 Here's how: